Kerry announces additional U.S. assistance of $378 million for those affected by Syrian crisis.

 Syrian Red Crescent staff fill boxes of food at a distribution center for internally displaced people.
 Photo: AFP/STR

-For more information on U.S. Government assistance, click here for the USAID Crisis in Syria web page.
+For more information, visit the USAID Crisis in Syria web page.
 The fact sheet, map and infographic below also provide detailed information about the latest assistance efforts, as well as the effects of the Syrian crisis on neighboring countries and how U.S. assistance is being applied to help host communities in those countries.
 Follow USAID on Twitter and on Facebook to keep track of the latest announcements and develoments.

 Last updated: August 12, 2014